pyserial/pyserial/pyserial/documentation/pyserial_api.rst

         1500000, 2000000, 2500000, 3000000, 3500000, 4000000 also work on many
         platforms.

-        Non-standard values are also suported on some platforms (GNU/Linux, MAC OSX >= Tiger, Windows).
+        Non-standard values are also supported on some platforms (GNU/Linux, MAC OSX >= Tiger, Windows).
 Though, even on these platforms some serial ports may reject non-standard values.